Le lien vers cette page a été envoyé avec succès aux destinataires.

 FYI

-the change from zero (or reduced) to the median (or normal) rate only applies if your income has pushed you over the reduced rate limit for 2 consecutive years.
+moving from zero (or reduced) to the median (or normal) rate only applies if your income has pushed you past the reduced rate limit for 2 consecutive years.

 ---|---|---|---|---|